Man working on a laptop in a café with a coffee cup on the table.

 You’re out shopping and spot a must-have item, and as luck would have it, it’s on sale.
 You swipe your debit card even though you’re not sure of your exact balance.
 Except you find out you only have $100 in your account, but your purchase is worth $150.
 What now?

-According to the Consumer Financial Protection Bureau (CFPB), an overdraft happens when a financial institution allows you to withdraw more money from your bank account than you have.
+If your bank approves the transaction, you’ll have a negative bank balance.
+This is an overdraft.
 Think of it as borrowing money from your bank in the form of a short-term loan.
 With an overdraft, your bank will cover that extra $50 for you, allowing the transaction to go through.

 What are overdraft fees?